Dcyaprogrammer/CAN201/README.md

 # CAN201
-collaborative fuck assignment for networking course CAN201
+collaborative assignment for networking course CAN201